Thanks to burgeoning ADHD awareness, individuals and couples worldwide are seeking ADHD Couple Therapy.

 by Gina Pera

-ADHD symptoms can affect intimacy directly, such as being distractable during lovemaking, and indirectly, with workaday conflicts mutually dampening ardor.
-Because it is extremely difficult to find ADHD-informed sex therapists, it is vital that couple therapists at least be able to explain the nature of these challenges to clients.
+ADHD symptoms can affect intimacy directly, such as being distractable during lovemaking.
+Symptoms also have indirect effects, with workaday conflicts mutually dampening ardor.
+It is extremely difficult to find ADHD-informed sex therapists.
+That makes it vital that couple therapists at least be able to recognize and explain the nature of these challenges to clients.

 Conclusions and Resources

 In these final pages, we summarize and synthesize the book’s chief clinical points and refer to information sources.